Yufeng-Diao/Drone-Authentication-via-Acoustic-Fingerprint/README.md

 - **DS2N:** we added AWGN to **DS2** with 93 levels of SNR ranging from -8.00 dB to 15.00 dB with a step of 0.25 dB to create **DS2N**.
 The size of **DS2N** is 93 times larger than the size of **DS2**.
 In other words, each level of SNR creates a new subset in **DS2N**, whose size is equal to **DS2**.

 # Folder Description
-## dataset_build
-Build MFCC dataset based on collected drone audio.
+- **dataset_build:** Build MFCC dataset based on collected drone audio.
 The format of the generated dataset is ".pkl".
-## experiment
-The code of all experiments, which are mentioned in the paper.
+- **experiment:** The code of all experiments, which are mentioned in the paper.
-## runners
-These files help with the training and evaluation process.
+- **runners:** These files help with the training and evaluation process.
-## toolbox
-Some modules can be used in different programs.
+- **toolbox:** Some modules can be used in different programs.

 # Explaination of Config files